rapidafi/hanken-pure-csv/README.md

 * research-outputs
 * journals
+* persons
+* external-persons

 The following data from Pure API was looked at but a decision was made not to include (no added value to result):

 * organisational-units
-* persons

 ### Produce CSV

 Once all mandatory JSON files are present a call to script called [make-csv.py](make-csv.py) can be made.
 The script loads research-outputs and journals into memory and produces a CSV file.

 The columns chosen for result has been reduced in iterations.
-With no limitations there were over 300 columns and after collaborating iterations the column count has reduced to 64.
+With no limitations there were over 300 columns and after collaborating iterations the column count has reduced to about 75.
 There's still plenty to work around, ay.

 TODO